gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/linking-git-commits-to-jira-issues-gij-cloud.md

 ## Best Practices for Linking

-As a best practice when working with sub-tasks, put the parent and sub-task Jira issue keys in the commit message so that the commit shows in both places.
-This way, the commit for the sub-task does not get lost in the many commits of the parent issue.
+When working with sub-tasks, include both the parent and sub-task Jira issue keys in the commit message.
+This displays the commit in both places and prevents sub-task commits from getting lost among parent issue commits.

 <img src='/wp-content/uploads/gij-gitcloud-git-commit-commit-sel-subtask.png' style='margin:25px auto' />